sav-che/TL-2/Authors/Danguy, Paul Auguste {std. Danguy} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 51](https://www.biodiversitylibrary.org/item/103833#page/63/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 51](https://www.biodiversitylibrary.org/page/33259097) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Danguy, Paul Auguste {std.
 Danguy}|first entry]] for this author

 ### Author

 \* Danguy, Paul Auguste (1862-1942), French botanist, born at Gagny, Seine-et-Oise 7 Aug 1862, died 5 Feb 1942, studied at the University of Paris, at the Muséum d'Histoire naturelle as "boursier" 1885, préparateur in 1888, later assistant and "sous-directeur" 1888-1928, Chev.
-Légion d'Honneur 1929. (*Danguy*).
+Légion d'Honneur 1929.
+**Abbreviated name**: *Danguy*

 #### Herbarium and types